-Terms of Reference for the Asia Pacific Mother Tongue-Based Multilingual Education Working Group, under the Regional Thematic Working Group on Education 2030 + (TWG on Education 2030+)
+Terms of Reference for the Asia-Pacific Multilingual Education Working Group, under the Regional Thematic Working Group on Education 2030 + (TWG on Education 2030+)

 Coordination of Regional Development Actors Efforts to Support MTB MLE